 As teachers, my husband and I have always enjoyed the luxury of extra family time after school.
 But in Mexico, in our neighborhood, where the warm weather dictated that days begin and end earlier, afternoon family time was a given for many.
 Dads relished this dusky twilight, playing with their children long before bedtime hours.
 In the States, it was commonplace for parents to get home weary from work just in time to put their kids to bed.
 Here, year round, the community tumbled out onto the sidewalks and playfields each afternoon as the sun began to wane.
 Grandparents held hands with a newly walking toddler on the apartment complex’s neatly trimmed lawn.
 Siblings chased one another.
 My kids found themselves participants in dance classes offered by adolescents under the central palapa.
 The word “neighborhood” took on a new, comfortable, meaning of shared community and family togetherness.

-Community Help and Reliance Upon Each Other
+Community Help and Mutual Reliance

 In the days preceding the approach of Hurricane Dean, relying on our community was an imperative.
 A few years earlier, Cancun had been debilitated by the destructive forces of Hurricane Wilma, and the citizens now took precautions to be ultra-prepared.
 Our son’s classmate and his family, who lived nearer to the threatening ocean, moved into our tiny apartment, bringing along full garrafons of water and canned food.
 The city had turned off all gas and power lines.
 Light poles, stoplights and electric lines lay preventatively prone on the streets, and police officers stood in the intersections waving confused drivers through at random intervals.
 Our community sprang to our aid, helping in the creation of a list for emergency groceries, telling us to fill our sink and tub with “brown water” for bathing and dishwashing, driving my husband to buy wood boards to secure our windows, checking the dimensions, and screwing the boards into the concrete façade of our building with borrowed power tools.
 We thought that driving inland before the storm would be wise, but our neighbors convinced us to stay in Cancun, where our community would be here to support us.